The Common Housefly

 Flies are just like us.
 They prefer a plentiful buffet and the comforts of home.
 The warmer and cozier your home is, the longer you can expect this intruder to not only stay, but thrive.
 Your home’s coddling atmosphere, will spur on quicker and healthier physical development than those of their homeless counterparts who experience regular harsh conditions.

 Houseflies have a notoriously bad rep, but many ignore their infamy because, well, houseflies are so common, and they seem so harmless.
 But maybe, we can shed some light on just how dangerous these common dwellers actually are.

-Within one lifetime, a fertilized female fly can lay thousands of eggs, approximately 9,000, laying her eggs in groups of 75 – 150 at a time.
+Within one lifetime, a fertilized female fly can lay hundreds of eggs, approximately 500, laying her eggs in groups of 75 – 150 at a time.
 In only a short day’s time, these small, undetectable eggs will produce larvae, or maggots, that will feast on decaying matter for 14 – 36 hours.
 After they’ve engorged themselves on their rotten meal, they’ll enter the next stage of their life, pupae, and then on to adulthood.

 With such a short introduction into life, fly populations seem impossible to control.
 But more dangerously, it increases the chances of disease transmission.

 Having the potential to carry and spread over 100 different diseases, including life threatening illnesses such as tuberculosis and cholera, these flying coffins carry pathogens with their feet and mouths, and can instantly transmit diseases through the simplest of activities such as feeding and walking.

 The sobering fact is that the common housefly has among the highest rates of disease transmission in the insect world.
 Are you frightened yet?

 The Fly Control Solution : Flies Be Gone Fly Traps